ALLERRORr/MEGAPLOIT/README.md

 # MEGAPLOIT
-MEGAPLOIT is a exploiter for windows and linux how android. how it works
+MEGAPLOIT is a exploiter for windows and linux. how it works

 se você gostou então vamos nessa aventura. vai ser longa para mim e para voce.